meceware/meceware.com/docs/fullpage-for-elementor.md

 #### Why my scroll based animations or events don't work?

 Some of the WordPress plugins or Javascript libraries that depend on scrolling mechanism such as sticky menus, animations etc. might not work if scroll bar is disabled using the plugin.
 Please enable the [Scroll Bar](#scroll-bar "Scroll Bar") option to enable scroll based animations.

+#### Updating From v1.X to v2.0

+FullPage for Elementor plugin has a major update that changes a lot of things under the hood!
+To update the plugin from `v1.X` to `v2.X`, please follow the instructions below:

+- Before updating, please take a **database backup** as a precaution.

+- Update FullPage for Elementor plugin to the latest version.

+- For each page/post designed with FullPage for Elementor (FullPage is enabled):

+  - Edit the page/post.

+  - Check [Easing](#easing) option under [Scrolling tab](#scrolling) of FullPage options.
+If you used a different CSS easing before, please check the option if it’s the correct one.
+If you used a JS easing on your site (for fixed background images as an example), please disable `CSS Easing` option and select the correct option from `Easing` option.

+  - `Top` and `Bottom` options are removed from [Vertical Alignment](#vertical-alignment) under [Design tab](#design) of FullPage options.
+Instead `Default` option can be selected and vertical alignment can be adjusted from Elementor section options.
+Please check the vertical alignment of sections.

+  - For Offset Section extension users, if you have changed the default option of `Data Centered` option for any section, please update it again to the correct value.
+This option can be found under FullPage option for each section.

+  - For users that have custom CSS or JavaScript options, please check your site after the update.
+You can use [support](/contact "Contact") for your customized scripts and styles.

+  - Save the page and refresh.
+After saving, you should not see any error.

+  - Check your page to test if everything works as expected.

+- That should be it :) For any issues, please use [support](/contact "Contact") and we will try our best to help you…